BelallSameh/text-similarity-tool/README.md

 - scikit-learn
 - numpy

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to explore and contribute to this project!
-If you have any suggestions or issues, please open an [issue](https://github.com/BelallSameh/text-files-similarity-tool/issues) or create a [pull request](https://github.com/BelallSameh/text-files-similarity-tool/pulls).
+If you have any suggestions or issues, please open an [issue](https://github.com/BelallSameh/text-similarity-tool/issues) or create a [pull request](https://github.com/BelallSameh/text-similarity-tool/pulls).
 ```

 ### Explanation: